isaacnmm/pestpolicy-hugo2XX/content/posts/ticks-diseases-index/index.md

 **Whats the riskiest season for ticks? **
 Spring and summer are peak seasons, but ticks can bite year-round in warmer climates.
 ## Conclusion
-Ticks are more than an annoyancetheyre carriers of serious diseases that demand respect.�By recognizing symptoms of tick-borne illnesses like Lyme disease or Rocky Mountain spotted fever and using our prevention tips, you can enjoy nature without fear.
+Ticks are more than an annoyancetheyre carriers of serious diseases that demand respect.By recognizing symptoms of tick-borne illnesses like Lyme disease or Rocky Mountain spotted fever and using our prevention tips, you can enjoy nature without fear.
 Have a tick tale or a favorite repellent?
 Share it in the commentswere all in this together!
 Stay safe out there!